keu/docs/astro/develop-project.md

   :::tip

-  This example `Dockerfile.build` assumes Python 3.9, but some versions of Astro Runtime may be based on a different version of Python.
-If your image is based on a version of Python that is not 3.9, replace `python 3.9` in the **COPY** commands listed under the `## Copy requirements directory` section of your `Dockerfile.build` with the correct Python version.
+  This example `Dockerfile` assumes Python 3.9, but some versions of Astro Runtime may be based on a different version of Python.
+If your image is based on a version of Python that is not 3.9, replace `python 3.9` in the **COPY** commands listed under the `## Copy requirements directory` section of your `Dockerfile` with the correct Python version.

   To identify the Python version in your Astro Runtime image, run: